-The American Express Gold Card is effectively paying you to have it this year
+The American Express Gold Card practically pays for itself — and the Rose Gold version is back

 Story highlights

-Thanks to up to $340 in annual credits this year, the American Express® Gold Card can actually be profitable
+Thanks to up to $240 in annual credits, the American Express® Gold Card can almost pay for itself

 Amex Membership Rewards points earned with the card are extremely valuable when redeemed for travel